Daily High to Daily Low: Is It Safe to Buy International Business Machines Corporation (IBM)?

 IBM’s Market Performance

-IBM stocks went down by -0.08% for the week, with a monthly jump of 5.24% and a quarterly performance of 1.68%, while its annual performance rate touched 13.02%.
-The volatility ratio for the week stands at 1.69% while the volatility levels for the past 30 days are set at 1.74% for International Business Machines Corporation.
-The simple moving average for the period of the last 20 days is 1.66% for IBM stocks with a simple moving average of 4.29% for the last 200 days.
+IBM stocks went down by -11.57% for the week, with a monthly drop of -6.47% and a quarterly performance of -10.43%, while its annual performance rate touched 10.47%.
+The volatility ratio for the week stands at 2.46% while the volatility levels for the past 30 days are set at 1.89% for International Business Machines Corporation.
+The simple moving average for the period of the last 20 days is -9.17% for IBM stocks with a simple moving average of -6.46% for the last 200 days.

 Analysts’ Opinion of IBM